tiiuae/ghaf/docs/src/build_config/passthrough/nvidia_agx_pt_uart.md

         -dtb uart.dtb \
         -append "rootwait root=/dev/vda1 console=ttyAMA0"

-After the Guest VM is launched you can see the VM Linux command line on the opened ttyACM1 terminal.
+After the Guest VM is launched you can see the VM Linux command line in the opened ttyACM1 terminal.